- Special Projects

 The law, for example, requires medical providers to advise participating patients of all alternative end-of-life treatment options available to them, including hospice and palliative care.
 Health care providers say this stipulation opens up great opportunity to advance public knowledge of advanced care options.

-“Our goal really is to make sure hospice isn’t thrown under the bus, that Sarah Palin ‘death panels’ don’t come out and that we have a much more comfortable discussion about all end-of-life options and palliative care,” said Lorrin Kim, chief of the state Health Department’s Office of Planning, Police and Program Development.
+“Our goal really is to make sure hospice isn’t thrown under the bus, that Sarah Palin ‘death panels’ don’t come out and that we have a much more comfortable discussion about all end-of-life options and palliative care,” said Lorrin Kim, chief of the state Health Department’s Office of Planning, Policy and Program Development.

 “We don’t want to equate hospice with death care or equate palliative care with six months left to live.
 That’s our strategic opportunity, because all of health care can save a lot of time, money and pain if we can talk about these issues earlier.”